What’s New

 Open 9AM – 4PM (closed in winter Dec~Mar)

-Admission fee: 500 yen (money box at entrance)
+Admission fee: 500 yen (voluntary donation box at entrance)

 https://goo.gl/maps/dexA4DajhfQMkNvC7